nksmanya/Web-Quest/README.md

 ## License
 This project is licensed under the MIT License.
 Feel free to use and modify the code as needed.

 ---

+### Contributing
+Contributions are welcome!
+If you'd like to improve this project, feel free to fork the repository and submit a pull request.

+---